vitalab/vitalab.github.io/deep-learning/_posts/2018-10-05-batch-normalization-sampling.md

 ---

 ## The idea
-Batch normalization works really well but is really slow even with parralel optimizations.
+Batch normalization works really well but is really slow even with parallel optimizations.

 ![](/deep-learning/images/batch_normalization_sampling/slow.png)

-The authors suggest that you can speedup the process by sampling only part of the batch and estimating mean and variance.
+The authors suggest that you can speed up the process by sampling only part of the batch and estimating mean and variance.
 Models C, D are Resnet-18 and Model E is Resnet-50

 ## The method

 ![](/deep-learning/images/batch_normalization_sampling/sampling.png)

 Multiple sampling methods are proposed, but the authors mostly used Batch Sampling (BS) and Feature Sampling (FS).
-See above image for explanation of approaches.
+See above image for the explanation of approaches.
 They also used Virtual Dataset Normalization where estimation is both done on virtual data and sampled data according to a predetermined ratio.

 ## The results